-The State of California Employment Development Department reported that many employers prefer to hire environmental safety specialists with 1-3 years of work experience.
-Applicants may want to look for government jobs, since almost 40% of all health and safety specialists were employed by regional, state and federal government agencies as of 2010, according to the BLS.
+Employers may prefer to hire environmental safety specialists with 1-3 years of work experience.
+Applicants may want to look for government jobs, since many health and safety specialists are employed by regional, state and federal government agencies, according to the BLS.
 Many of these specialists focus on public health or environmental law.
 They may test drinking water, enforce product safety standards, clean up contaminated resources and inspect public spaces for health hazards.
 They also ensure that environmental regulations are met.

 Step 3: Consider Certification

 Certification is not necessarily required by law, but voluntary certification could increase a professional's job prospects.
 For example, the Board of Certified Safety Professionals offers the Certified Safety Professional (CSP) title.
 The CSP credential requires a 4-year degree in any discipline or a 2-year degree related to environmental health and safety.
 Additionally, a minimum of three years of work experience in the environmental health and safety field is typically required.
 CSP candidates must pass two exams on safety principles and practices in order to earn the credential.